-What is Cancer Remission?
+What Is Cancer Remission?

-For mesothelioma, partial remission often alleviates many signs and symptoms, though the patient will still show some evidence of disease because the tumors are not completely gone.
+For mesothelioma, partial remission often alleviates many signs and symptoms.
+However, the patient will still show some evidence of disease because the tumors are not completely gone.

 In cases of partial response, patients may see a vastly improved quality of life as their symptoms lessen.
 For some, the cancer can then be treated and monitored more like a chronic disease.
 However, these patients are also more likely to experience cancer recurrence, with the tumors growing and possibly spreading again.

 Complete remission, also referred to as complete response or no evidence of disease, occurs when the patient no longer shows any symptoms of cancer.
 In physical examinations and scans, the doctor won’t see any tumors or other signs of disease.

 Understanding Cancer Recurrence

-In the case of cancers like mesothelioma, which are known to be more aggressive and quick to grow and spread, recurrence rates are rather high.
-Cancer recurrence is when a patient who has been in remission for some time experiences a return of the cancer.
+Cancer recurrence is when a patient who has been in remission experiences a return of the cancer.
 In some cases, this can be even more aggressive in terms of progression and spreading than what the patient experienced before treatment and remission.
+In the case of cancers such as mesothelioma, which are known to be aggressive and quick to grow and spread, recurrence rates can be rather high.

 In the case of mesothelioma, patients who already underwent aggressive surgery like an extrapleural pneumonectomy in their first course of treatment may not be able to tolerate another surgery.
-The treatment plan may change to different combinations of chemotherapy and radiation, or seeking a clinical trial for emerging drugs like immunotherapy.
+The treatment plan may change to different combinations of chemotherapy and radiation.
+Patients may also seek a clinical trial for emerging therapies such as immunotherapy.

 The Importance of Continued Care

-Being in remission doesn’t mean being cured, but can start the survivorship journey.
-Even in instances of recurrence, there is still hope and cancer research continues to strive for new treatments that one day lead to a cure.
+Being in remission doesn’t mean being cured, but it can start the survivorship journey.
+Even in instances of recurrence, there is still hope and cancer research continues to strive for new treatments that may one day lead to a cure.